In-Vehicle Diagnostic System for Prognostics and OTA Updates of Automated/Autonomous Vehicles 2020-01-1373

 The increasing complexity of microcontroller-based automotive E/E systems that control road-vehicles and non-road mobile machinery comes with increased self-diagnosis functions and diagnosability via external test equipment (diagnostic tester).

 Technicians in the development, production and service depend on diagnostic test equipment that is connected to the E/E system and performs diagnostic communication.
 Examples of use cases of diagnostic communication include but are not limited to condition monitoring, data acquisition, (guided) fault finding and flash programming.

 More and more functions of a modern vehicle are realized by software (firmware).
 Powerful multicore servers replace the numerous control units and many control unit functions can be performed directly by smart sensors and actuators.

-The new E/E system comes with increased self-diagnostic capabilities.
-They automatically perform tests, log diagnostic data and push such data for prognostics purposes to the cloud.
-They also support over-the-air (OTA) updates.
+New E/E system architectures come with increased self-diagnostic capabilities.
+They automatically perform tests, log diagnostic data and push such data for prognostics purposes and condition (health) monitoring to the cloud.
+They also support over-the-air firmware updates (FOTA).

 Peter Subke, Muzafar Moshref, Julian Erber

 Softing Automotive Electronics GmbH

 SAE International Journal of Advances and Current Practices in Mobility-V129-99EJ